 You may know the story of Winter the dolphin through the movies "Dolphin Tale" and "Dolphin Tail 2" starring Harry Connick Jr., Ashley Judd and Morgan Freeman.
 What you may not know is that Winter’s permanent home, Clearwater Marine Aquarium (CMA), has been rescuing marine life and teaching people about it since 1981.
-This marine life rescue center is located near Tampa, Florida, just across the harbor from stunning Clearwater Beach, which routinely lands among TripAdvisor's top five beaches in the U.S., taking the top spot in 2016 and No. 4 in 2017.
+This marine life rescue center is located near Tampa, Florida, just across the harbor from stunning Clearwater Beach, which routinely lands among TripAdvisor's top five beaches in the U.S., taking the top spot in both 2018 and 2019.
 "Dolphin Tale 2," released in the fall of 2014, tells another true story inspired by the life of Winter and introduces a new baby dolphin named Hope, rescued by Clearwater Marine Aquarium in 2010.
 Winter and Hope, who both reside at CMA, play themselves in the movie.
 Once again, a bright light was cast on this amazing facility.

 Plan a visit to CMA to see Winter and other rescued dolphins, sea turtles and otters; participate in an animal interaction program, or take an eco-cruise.
 Plus, you can save on admission to the Aquarium with CityPASS Tampa Bay.
 CityPASS holders save a total of 51% off regular admission to five area attractions, including the CMA.
 Learn more about CityPASS.